dougbutner/web-4/README.md

  - **Web 4**
 Time web.
 Enabling meaningful layers on top of current socioeconomic systems built on time-minted crypto versatile which gains utility in how it is spent.
 Open source, unfederated biocryptography allows democratic systems to flourish, and takes government identification and corporate oversight out of the picture.
 Intentional degradation of information changes blockchain paradigms and brings meaning to time-based information models.

 Today, the top 100 websites by traffic are [all](https://www.alexa.com/topsites) web 2 websites.
-The web 2 paradigm fits closely with the wider environment of corporate-owned information federation.
+The web 2 paradigm fits closely with the wider environment of corporate-owned information federations.

 As more and more individuals and societies are reconsidering the place of government, censorship, centralization and federated power, web 3 has emerged as a powerful, provable option to shape the evolution of society on planet Earth.